Pom Klementieff

 Career Breakthrough

-In 2013, Pom gained worldwide popularity thanks to Spike Lee's film "Oldboy".
+In 2013, Pom broke through to worldwide fame with Spike Lee's film "Oldboy".
 The movie was a remake of a South Korean film.
 Klementieff was cast as the bodyguard of the main villain, appearing on screen with a distinctive yellow umbrella.

 Pom Klementieff in the movie 'Oldboy'